 - Continue through the remaining registration screens (questions, liability release, registration confirmation, and payment), supplying the appropriate information for each family member being registered.

 If you find the online process too cumbersome, feel free to provide the trip captain or webmaster

 with the registration details for additional family members, and we can add them for you.
-Or just use the traditional offline method of delivering a deposit check to the trip captain and telling him/her that you want to go on their trip.
-Of course, for trips which are likely to sell out in a hurry, online registration avoids delays and improves your chances of getting a slot.
+Or just use the traditional offline method of delivering a deposit check to the trip captain and telling him/her that you want to go on the trip.
+Of course, for destinations which are likely to sell out in a hurry, online registration avoids delays and improves your chances of getting a slot.